open-data/opengov/docs/drupal9testing.md

 <h2>🟪 Providing Feedback on a Dataset.</h2>
   <ol>
     <li>
-      <h3>Dataset Feedback - When viewing a Dataset or Open Information record from the Open Government webpage; select the "Provide feedback" button or fill the feedback form at the bottom of the page.</h3>
+      <h3>Dataset Feedback - When viewing a Dataset or Open Information record from the Open Government webpage, select the "Provide feedback" button.
+Also test the feedback form at the bottom of the Dataset page.</h3>
     </li>
     <ul>
       <li>
       - [ ]
       <input type="checkbox" class="task-list-item-checkbox">
-      Submit a feedback form - <i>Enter a name and email address, then select one of the "I am a" and "Reason for feedback" labels.
-Provide a paragraph of feedback and submit the form</i>
+      Submit a feedback form
       </li>
       <li>
       - [ ]
       <input type="checkbox" class="task-list-item-checkbox">
       Review your feedback submission - <i>Verify that Drupal received your feedback form by selecting the "Manage" tab, then "Structure" and then "Webforms".
-The "Webform Submissions" page is where you can view your feedback submission</i>
+The "Webform Submissions" page is where you should see your feedback submission</i>
       </li>
     </ul>
   </ol>